 Meet the college requirements for admission.

-- Prior to Practicum, submit evidence of current immunizations record to the MT Program Director including Titanus, MMR, TB test, Hepatitis B series, Varicella immunity
+- Prior to Practicum, may be required to submit evidence of current immunizations record to the MT Program Director including Titanus, MMR, TB test, Hepatitis B series, Varicella immunity

 - Participate in a personal interview with the Program Director.

-- Current CPR certification prior to program completion
+- Current CPR certification required for NH Licensure

 Any student not matriculated in the Massage Therapy Program who wants to take Massage Therapy courses, must have approval of the program director.
 Students must earn a grade of "C" (77%) or higher in each required course to progress within the program.
 Students may choose to pursue an Associate Degree in General Studies in addition to the Massage Therapy Certificate.